nherbaut/mcc/README.md

 Saltstack is a configuration manager (such as ansible, puppet or chef) that can be used to install, configure and run complex orchestration operations to a cluster comprised of 1 master and several minions

-MCC support installing saltstack on target machines through the `mcc job install JOBID` salt command.
+MCC supports installing saltstack on target machines through the `mcc job install JOBID salt` command.

 By default, MCC installs a vanilla saltstack.
 It can be tweaked thanks to specific parameters in the `settings.yaml` file: